OrDG/CADDY_Gesture_Classification_DL_Project/README.md

 After training, the full network got 97.85% accuracy on the test set.

-Here is a link to a video about our project (It's in low rez, we are working on  that): https://youtu.be/XiyP-1jyPso
+Here is a link to a video about our project (It's in low res, we are working on  that): https://youtu.be/XiyP-1jyPso

 - Outline
   * [Background](#background)